History of the National Park Service: National Cemeteries, 1867–1933

 The National Cemeteries in the National Park System are closely related to the National Military Parks.
 The battle of Gettysburg was scarcely over when Governor Andrew Y. Curtin (Pennsylvania) hastened to the field to assist local residents in caring for the dead or dying.
 More than 6,000 soldiers had been killed in action, and among 21,000 wounded hundreds more died each day.
 Initially interred in improvised graves on the battlefield, Curtin approved plans for a Soldier's National Cemetery.

 William Saunders planned Gettysburg National Cemetery.
 He enclosed it with a massive stone wall, the lawns were framed by trees and shrubs.
 The graves were laid out in a large semicircle, state by state, around the site for a sculptured central feature, a Soldier's National Monument.
 The Soldier's National Cemetery, as it was then called, was dedicated by President Abraham Lincoln on November 19, 1863 when he delivered the Gettysburg Address.
 Gettysburg National Cemetery became federal property on May 1, 1872.

 Congress recognized the importance of honoring and caring for the remains of the war dead by enacting general legislation in 1867 which provided for a system of National Cemeteries developed by the War Department.
 Eleven of the National Cemeteries established under that authority were added to the National Park System in 1933.
 The act of 1867 also provided authority for preserving an important battlefield of the Indian wars when, on January 29, 1879, the Secretary of War designated "The National Cemetery of Custer's Battlefield Reservation."

-National Monument line II, 1910–1933; War Department
+Department of War monuments, 1910–1933

 The Antiquities Act of 1906 authorized the President to proclaim National Monuments not only on western public lands but on any lands owned or controlled by the United States.
 Between 1906 and 1933 successive Presidents proclaimed ten National Monuments on military reservations;